Racopokemon/ImageSort/futureFeatures.md

   * Maybe even register FS listeners to reload an image once it changed on disk
     * Register a listener on the dir.
 If files change, add these changes to a datastructure that is threadsafe.
 Poll it in the main jfx thread / platform.runLater or so.
 If the file name is contained in the imageBuffer, add it again.
 If it is the current image, ... well, load it again I'd say.
 * General
-  * I wanna see the filesize somewhere
+  * I wanna see the filesize somewhere (if we go way too hard, show a histogram above the resolution indicator)
+  * Add a megapixels unit (3.2 MP) after the 4k+ indicator
   * **indicate that a modified image is moved once the currently previewed image changes**
   * ~~Ctrl delete for 'instant delete' which instantly moves it to system trash?~~
   * ~~make a very short timeout for the next delete operation to be triggered - esp with del and backspace on top of another it quickly happens that 2 images in a row are deleted!~~